geertguldentops/jlox/README.md

 This is also the reason why this implementation contains relatively little acceptance tests.

-be.guldentops.geert.lox.LoxMain and be.guldentops.geert.lox.tools.GenerateAbstractSyntaxTree are not tested by design, see their respective Javadocs why.
+be.guldentops.geert.lox.main.LoxMain and be.guldentops.geert.lox.tools.GenerateAbstractSyntaxTree are not tested by design, see their respective Javadocs why.

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)